|

 Thomas Leonard David Pilcher, 7959676, was a Trooper in

 the Royal Armoured Corps.
-He died after an accident on
+He died from injuries

 14 January 1943, when he was 19 years and six months